Frequently Asked Questions / Terms

 All ticket sales are final.

-If Broadway Arts Festival needs to cancel the event for a reason such as Covid, we will advise you immediately by email and arrange to refund the full cost of your ticket.
+If Broadway Arts Festival needs to cancel the event for any reason, we will advise you immediately by email and arrange to refund the full cost of your ticket.

 The organisers of the festival reserve the right to cancel events at any stage if, in their opinion, deemed necessary, or if circumstances arise outside their control (such as Covid government restrictions).
 They also reserve the right to alter the programme, line-up and time without prior notification.
 Should the event be cancelled or the schedule changed, the organisers will not be liable for the payment of any compensation or for any loss of money and/or expenses incurred.
 The organisers have the right to deny entry to any event.